mciocchi/atomic_d6/README.md

 Concept is always accompanied by a number in parenthesis called Concept Bonus, which indicates the scope and scale of a Character's power.

+Concept Bonus is only applied to a Feat if the Character has an Aspect related to the thing they're attempting to do.

 Aspects
 --------------------------------------------------------------------------------